416-583-2377

 Lawyer in Toronto

-Civil and Commercial litigation has always been at the core of Chand & Co.'s practice.
+Civil litigation has always been at the core of Chand & Co.'s practice.
 We have experience representing clients in a diverse range of business disputes.
 No matter the circumstances, our litigation lawyers possess the skills and expertise to achieve the best possible outcome for your business.
-Unlike other firms, we limit our engagements to a selective client base.
-This enables us to be extremely attentive to our clients’ needs and to personalize our interactions.
-We provide you with smart and clear advice from seasoned litigators to resolve your business disputes.
-We have the industry knowledge and skills to solve your litigation matter with the least cost and distraction to you.
-We are trial lawyers and problem solvers.
+What makes us unique compared to other law firms is that we limit our engagements to a selective client base.
+This enables us to be extremely attentive to our clients’ needs and provide you with smart and clear advice to resolve your business disputes.
+In addition, we offer a range of legal services to cater to diverse businesses, including but not limited to breach of contract claims, real estate transactions, commercial litigation issues, and more.
 Let us put our experience to work for you.
 The lawyers at Chand & Co. have extensive experience conducting commercial arbitrations for businesses and individuals.

 • PRADEEP CHAND